Macau arrests 11 people for alleged illegal gambling and money laundering - NewsBreak

 Macau arrests 11 people for alleged illegal gambling and money laundering

-HONG KONG (Reuters) – Macau police have arrested 11 people in an investigation into an illegal gambling and money laundering syndicate, according to an official WeChat account, a day after junket mogul Alvin Chau https://www.reuters.com/world/china/chinas-wenzhou-issues-arrest-warrant-macau-junket-mogul-chau-2021-11-27 was questioned at a Macau police station.
-At a Sunday press conference Macau’s judiciary...mymixfm.com
+HONG KONG (Reuters) -Macau police said on Sunday they had arrested 11 people in an investigation into an illegal gambling and money-laundering syndicate, a day after businessman Alvin Chau https://www.reuters.com/world/china/chinas-wenzhou-issues-arrest-warrant-macau-junket-mogul-chau-2021-11-27, who organises trips to Asian casinos for big spending gamblers, was questioned at a police station.
+The police said...www.shorenewsnetwork.com

 Comments / 0